10 Unhealthy Habits That Are Worse for You Than You Thought

 Plan to quit during a calm period—not over the holidays or when you’re under a lot of stress.
 Prepare a strategy, line up a support team, and a Plan B if your first methods fail.
 Ask your doctor about a stop-smoking drugs like Bupropion and Varenicline, or a nicotine patch or gum.
 Seek support, whether that’s from your friends and family or resources like counselors, hotlines, and support groups.

 “Find activities that aren’t compatible with smoking,” adds Bereolos.
 And “try the 20-second trick.
 When you have an urge to smoke, wait 20 seconds and see if that urge is still present.
 Stay positive even if there are set-backs and keep trying.”
 Check out these 23 ways to stop smoking if you need more help.

 Overusing painkillers and sedatives

 When they’re not taken properly, long-term habitual use of prescription pain killers can lead to opioid addiction, causing more problems than they solve.
-But even over-the-counter drugs like ibuprofen or aspirin for arthritis or muscle pain should be taken with caution and never used for more than a few days in a row, according to a report published by Institute for Quality and Efficiency in Health Care.
+But even over-the-counter drugs like ibuprofen or aspirin for arthritis or muscle pain should be taken with caution and should not be used for more than a few days unless necessary, according to a report published by Institute for Quality and Efficiency in Health Care.

 The most common side effects of over-the-counter NSAIDs (nonsteroidal anti-inflammatory drugs) affect the stomach and range from minor problems like indigestion and stomach ache to more serious problems like gastritis, ulcers, and bleeding in the stomach or bowel.
 Clues you’re taking too much of a calming Rx drug or sleeping pill, meanwhile, include memory loss, excess sleepiness, feeling unresponsive or confused, and falling frequently, according to the National Institute on Drug Abuse.